 Women of Impact

-President, CEO, and general manager, Cutting Edge Broadcasting
+Carol Moore Cutting, President, CEO, and General Manager, Cutting Edge Broadcasting

 Taylor Knight joined 22News in July of 2018 as a multimedia journalist.
 Currently, Taylor is the co-anchor of the 22News weekday morning newscasts and a reporter for the 22News I-Team.
 Before arriving in Springfield, Taylor was a reporter for FiOS1 News in New Jersey.
 Taylor began her career as a multimedia journalist in Connecticut, covering news and sports in Fairfield County.
 Taylor earned her B.A. in broadcast journalism at Temple University in Philadelphia.
 During college, she interned at WFSB in Connecticut and NBC Sports Philadelphia.
 In her free time, Taylor enjoys spending time with her dog, running, and watching the Philadelphia Eagles.
 She is excited to now be “Working for You!”

 More than 400 people turned out at the Sheraton Springfield on Dec.
 6, 2018 for BusinessWest’s inaugural Women of Impact luncheon.
 Eight women were honored for their achievements in business and with giving back to the community.
 Massachusetts Lt.
 Gov. Karyn Polito attended and offered remarks on subjects ranging from advancements in STEM education to a host of bipartisan efforts at the State House.
 Springfield Mayor Domenic Sarno also offered remarks.
 The keynote speaker was Lei Wang, the first Asian woman to complete the Explorers Grand Slam.